Thouless pumps and universal geometry-induced drift velocity in multi-sliding quasi-periodic lattices: Thouless pumps in d-dimensional lattices

+Such a system is driven by multiple frequencies, with its commensurability determined by the set $\{\bm{b}_m, \phi_m\}$.
+In the commensurate case, e.g., $V(x,t)=\cos(x-t)+\cos(2x-3t)$, the system possesses well-defined spatial and temporal periods.
+Consequently, notions such as Brillouin zones and energy bands are well-defined, revealing quantized charge transfer and integer Wannier-centre displacement.
+In the incommensurate case, e.g., $V(x,t)=\cos(x-t)+\cos(\sqrt{5}x-\pi t)$, the system has no period in either space or time and exhibits quasi-periodicity.
+Thus the above notions are ill-defined, and we should use pumping current density and the bulk-state drift velocity to characterize the pumping behavior instead.
+We present below a universal framework built on the qBZ geometry, regardless of commensurability.

 In the nearly-free-electron (NFE) approximation, integer linear combinations of the reciprocal vectors determine a set of Bragg vectors, $\mathbf{G} = \sum_m n_m \mathbf{b}_m$, where $n_m\in\mathbb{Z}$ indicate the order of perturbation \cite{niu1986quantum}.
 Each Bragg vector $\mathbf{G}$ corresponds to a Bragg plane, which is the perpendicular bisector of $\mathbf{G}$ in momentum space.
 A Bragg gap opens at the Bragg plane under a generic perturbation.
 These Bragg planes form a network that provides a geometric partition of the momentum space.
-Each qBZ is defined as the region associated with a specific isolated group of energy bands, whose boundaries coincide with the Bragg planes corresponding to the upper and lower energy gaps of that group \cite{PhysRevResearch.4.013028,PhysRevB.105.115410,yoshii2023gap,jat2024higher}, as illustrated in Fig.~\ref{fig.1}(a).
-One can express the area of the qBZ as
+Each qBZ is defined as the region associated with a specific isolated group of energy bands, whose boundaries coincide with the Bragg planes corresponding to the upper and lower energy gaps of that band group \cite{PhysRevResearch.4.013028,PhysRevB.105.115410,yoshii2023gap,jat2024higher}, as illustrated in Fig.~\ref{fig.1}(a).
+If the system is incommensurate in space, energy bands in the strict sense are ill-defined, yet we still refer to each such group as a band group.
+One can express the volume of a qBZ as